Mountain Lion Reports

 The Department has never stocked mountain lions in Missouri, and it has no plans to do so.

-In 1996 MDC established a Mountain Lion Response Team (MLRT) with specially trained staff to investigate reports and evidence of mountain lions.
+In 1996 MDC established a Large Carnivore Response Team (LCRT; Formally the Mountain Lion Response Team) with specially trained staff to investigate reports and evidence of mountain lions.
 The MLRT has investigates hundreds of mountain lion reports, but most reported sightings and tracks turn out to be bobcats or large dogs.
-The MLRT has confirmed fewer than 100 cases.
+The LCRT has confirmed over 100 cases.

 Many Investigations, Few Confirmations